 - anyone who was a member of Congregation under the statutes as they stood on 1 June 1977 so long as they possess the qualification or post which then entitled them to membership; and

 - such other persons as Council shall determine (see further Council’s Standing Orders, paragraph 32 of Annex E).

-Holding an MA is not a requirement for membership, but an MA (by resolution) is still offered to those members of Congregation in categories 2, 3 and 4 above who do not already hold, and are not qualified for, an MA.
+Holding an MA is not a requirement for membership, but an MA (by resolution) may still offered to those members of Congregation in categories 2, 3 and 4 above who do not already hold, and are not qualified for, an MA.
+There are some other criteria listed in paragraph 33 of Annex E to Council's Standing Orders.
+The Congregation membership team are happy to help with queries on eligibility.

 The 26 faculties of the University each consist of the body of academics working within the disciplines covered by the faculty in question (see the Full Faculty List).
 Note that an academic can be a member of more than one faculty (and/or sub-faculty).